-The College has the discretion to place an attendance hold for any student who is not met the administrative requirements (e.g. late on financial payments including failing to submit required F/A paperwork; failure to attend mandatory academic progress meetings, etc.) for the institution.
+The College has the discretion to place an attendance hold for any student who does not meet administrative requirements (e.g. late on financial payments including failing to submit required F/A paperwork; failure to attend mandatory academic progress meetings, etc.) for the institution.
 The attendance hold will be removed when the administrative requirements are met.